 (Check out this article for more details on paddle length.)

 Kayak paddles are made from a variety of materials.
-As you might guess, the lighter and stronger the materials used, the more expensive the paddle.
+As you might guess, the lighter or stronger the materials used, the more expensive the paddle.

-All kayaks have a ferrule system where the two ends of the paddle connect in the center.
-Aqua-Bound paddles have three different types of ferrule systems.
+All kayak paddles have a ferrule system where the two ends of the paddle connect in the center.
+Aqua-Bound paddles have two different types of ferrule systems.

 One other thing to look at— paddles can either be broken down into two pieces or four pieces.
-If you’ll be doing a lot of traveling and need to pack down into tight spaces, you’ll want a 4-piece.
-Otherwise a 2-piece will be fine.
+If you’ll be doing a lot of traveling and need to pack it down into tight spaces, you’ll want a 4-piece.
+Otherwise go for a 2-piece.